Success! First National Workshop for Families affected by genetic predisposition to cancer

 Lottery

 We greatly appreciate your participation in the CASCADE study.
 As a token of our appreciation, every January we randomly selected one participating code to receive a 300 CHF Manor voucher.
-The lucky participant selected for January 2022 lives in the region of Geneva.
+The lucky participant selected for January 2026 lives in Winterthur.
 Congratulations!

 Workshop